-Hold the {RF/SQL} knob to access the [BAL] (balance mode) controls.

-Tapping the button changes its label from = NOR (normal) to =BAL.
-This assigns the SUB AF gain knob (below RF/SQL) to left/ right audio balance control; the MAIN AF knob then sets overall gain for both receivers.
-When balance mode is off (SUB AF = NOR), the SUB AF knob assumes its normal function, control of sub receiver audio level.
+Hold the {RF/SQL} knob to turn on [BAL] (balance mode).
+This assigns the SUB AF knob to left/right audio balance control; the MAIN AF knob then sets overall gain for both receivers.
+When balance mode is off, the SUB knob assumes its normal function, control of sub receiver audio level.